yuenyeelo/springboard/Capstone2/README.md

 ### Data Wrangling

 #### Numerical data
+To handle the missing data, we replaced with the mean, there are not many missing numerical data.
+We then standardized the magnitude of numeric features using a scaler.

 #### Category data
+For Category data, there are a lot of missing data, for example, not many houses have pool, so most of the data in pool columns are missing.
+We replaced the missing data with 'MISSING'.
+Then we created dummy or indicator features for categorical variables.

 ## EDA
 First, we like to look at the sale price distribution \